practo/tipoca-stream/REDSHIFTSINK.md

 # Example

-* Create the `Redshiftsink` custom resource.
+* Create the `Redshiftsink` resource.
 On creating it, the batcher and loader pods would be created which will start batching, masking and loading data to Redshift from Kafka topics.

 ```yaml
 apiVersion: tipoca.k8s.practo.dev/v1